 Original Issue Discount.
-The amount by which the original par amount of an issue exceeds its initial sale public offering price at the time a substantial amount of such issue it is sold to the public originally offered to an investor.
+The amount by which the original par amount of an issue exceeds its initial sale price at the time a substantial amount of such issue is sold to the public.

 Original Issue Premium.
-The amount by the public offering initial sale price of an issue exceeds its original par amount at the time a substantial amount of such issue is sold to the publicit is originally offered to an investor.
+The amount by the initial sale price of an issue exceeds its original par amount at the time a substantial amount of such issue is sold to the public.